 Once lists become an integral part of your routine, you’ll realize how much more productive you have become.

 Every minute we get dozens of notifications, phone calls, and emails.
 We are also curious about what’s happening on social media and, you have to agree, it does not really take long to get distracted from getting your to-do list done.
 Procrastination prevails over a desire to put a tick in the box and at the end of the day, you end up with nothing achieved.

 If you’re suffering from all these (as we all are), read Tim Ferriss’ book “The 4-Hour Workweek”.
-The guru of productivity promotes the idea of making anti to-do lists.
+The guru of productivity promotes the idea of making not-to-do lists.
 In short, you create a list of things that preclude your best performance.
-Here’s an example of how an anti to-do list might look like:
+Here’s an example of how a not-to-do list might look like:

 - do not scroll Instagram, Facebook and YouTube feed from 10 a.m. to 6 p.m.